ezbuckeye/html-css-review/README.md

       - 🦍`grid-template-rows: <track size>*`
         `grid-template-columns: <track size>*`
         To establish the grid row and column tracks.
-        - **px**: only use the specified space(fixed)
+        - **px**: only use the specified space.(fixed)
         - **fr**: similar to flex-grow, would use all the remaining space of the grid container.
-The higher the fr is for the column/row, the more space the column/row would fill(proportionally)
+The higher the fr is for the column/row, the more space the column/row would fill.(proportionally)
         - **auto**: only use the minimum space of neccesity.
       - `row-gap: 0;` | `<length>`
         `column-gap: 0;` | `<length>`